There’s no foolproof, surefire recipe for success. Everybody’s path is different.

 Success doesn’t come without a plan—and CPA’s who achieve major advancement in their careers realize this.

-Early on, they map out their career aspirations and outline the stepping stones and requirements necessary to reach them.
+Early on, CPA’s map out their career aspirations and outline the stepping stones and requirements necessary to reach them.

 Rather than concerning themselves with title, status, or a huge paycheck, they channel their energy and efforts into learning the skills they’ll need to reach their career goals further down the line.
 To put it simply, highly successful CPA’s understand the concept of short-term sacrifices for long-term gain.